VeinDevTtv/gt3-tracker/README.md

 - **Settings Enhancement**: Added a more secure data reset confirmation that requires typing "CONFIRM".

 ## Features
+- **Community Competitions:** Create or join savings competitions:
+  - Create custom competitions with personalized targets and end dates
+  - Join competitions created by other savers
+  - Track your position on competition leaderboards
+  - See detailed participant stats and progress
+  - Compete with friends to reach savings goals faster
 - **User Authentication:** Secure signup, login, and profile management system.
 - **Customizable Goal Settings:** Set your target amount, goal name, and weekly savings target.
 - **Weekly Profit Tracking:** Record your weekly earnings toward your goal.